This post may contain affiliate links.

 cauliflower curry topped with cilantro in a pan

-Expert Tips
+Jess’s Tips

 • Don’t overcook the cauliflower: Cauliflower can turn mushy if overcooked, so be mindful of cooking time.
 It should be tender but still have a very slight crunch.
-This should take roughly 10-15 minutes depending on the size of the cauliflower florets
+This should take roughly 10-15 minutes depending on the size of the cauliflower florets.

-Can I make this curry ahead of time?
+Can I make this Cauliflower Chickpea Curry ahead of time?

 cauliflower curry in a bowl with a spoon

-If you tried this Cauliflower Curry or any other recipe on the blog let me know how you liked it by leaving a comment/rating below!
+If you tried this Cauliflower Chickpea Curry or any other recipe on the blog let me know how you liked it by leaving a comment/rating below!
 Be sure to follow along on PinterestInstagramTiktok and Facebook for even more deliciousness!

 Print